NEBaker/DigisparkMIDI/readme.md

-# UsbMidiAttiny45in3
+# DigisparkMIDI

 ##This is a fork of UsbMidiAttiny45in3 by tadfmac.
-It is intended for use on the Digispark attiny85 based boards (including the Olimex OLIMEXINO - 85).
+It is intended for use on the Digispark attiny85 based boards (including the Olimex OLIMEXINO-85).
 Thanks to Sam Jaffe for the inital dev board!
 Documentation and an example will be updated soon.

 This is a simple Arduino [V-USB](http://www.obdev.at/products/vusb/index.html) MIDI library for ATTiny45/85/44/84.